-Committees are expected to study requests for comments on proposed U.S. and international regulations and to draft responses for approval by the IPO leadership.
-In the U.S., requests are typically published in the Federal Register and outline proposed rules or other issues to be addressed by public comments.
+Committees are expected to study requests for comments on proposed U.S. and international regulations and draft responses for approval by the IPO leadership.
+In the

+U.S., requests are typically published in the Federal Register and outline proposed regulations or requests for public comments.
 Other countries have similar mechanisms for requesting public comments on proposed governmental actions.

-Committees may also recommend that IPO submit letters to legislative or administrative agencies outside the context of a direct request - for example, to comment on legislation or to offer input on an issue that is not currently the subject of proposed rulemaking.
+Committees may also recommend that IPO submit letters to legislative or administrative agencies outside the context of a direct request - for example, to comment on legislation or offer input on an issue that is not currently the subject of proposed rulemaking.

-Committees generally identify a small group of members to prepare an initial draft for feedback by the full committee during a committee meeting or by email.
-Comments and letters are expected to fairly reflect a consensus on an issue but do not require a committee vote before submission to the staff liaison for obtaining approval by IPO leadership.
-The staff liaison will provide a template for comments and letters, in addition to a deadline for submission to IPO for required approvals.
-The committee leaders should provide the staff liaison with a copy of (or link to) any regulations being commented on or, if applicable, an English translation of the regulations.
+Committees often form a subgroup of members to prepare an initial draft for feedback by the full committee during a committee meeting or by email.
+Comments and letters are expected to fairly reflect consensus on an issue but do not require a committee vote before submission to the staff liaison for obtaining approval by IPO leadership.
+(Click here for a template for comments and letters.)
+Staff liaisons will set deadlines for submission to IPO for required approvals.
+Committee leaders should provide the staff liaison with a copy of or link to any regulations being commented on or, if applicable, an English translation of the regulations.

-Comments and letters are typically signed by IPO's president or executive director and are submitted to the relevant government body by the IPO staff.
-Committees who participate in preparing comments or letters typically receive recognition in the IPO Daily News; committee leaders should identify for their staff liaisons those members who actively participated.
+Comments and letters are typically signed by IPO's president or executive director and are submitted to the relevant governmental body by the IPO staff.
+Committees who participate in preparing comments or letters typically receive recognition in the IPO Daily News; committee leaders should provide their staff liaisons with a list of members who actively participated and/or the member who led the project.